liv-daliberti/grail-simulation/src/knn/README.md

 the gold video appears in the candidate slate.
 Metrics mirror those reported by the XGBoost and GPT-4o baselines so results remain comparable.

-Each run also materialises elbow plots and curve summaries:
+Each run also materializes elbow plots and curve summaries:

 - Elbow charts are saved to `reports/knn/<feature-space>/elbow_<issue>.png`.
 - Per-`k` predictions and metrics live under `models/knn/<issue>/k-<k>/`.
 - Curve diagnostics (accuracy-by-k, AUC, best-k) for both evaluation and training splits are written to `models/knn/<issue>/knn_curves_<issue>.json`.
-Use `--train-curve-max` to cap the number of training examples analysed.
+Use `--train-curve-max` to cap the number of training examples analyzed.

 ## Hyperparameter sweeps